shamwow/shahmeer-jekyll/_posts/2017-01-16-the-purpose-of-redux-thunk.markdown

 This looks alright but we will probably not have access to the `dispatch` function where `emitAsyncAction` is defined.
 We could somehow get around this if we have a singleton store but that introduces more complications if we also want to get server side rendering to work<sup>[[1]](#citation-1)</sup>.

-So the easiest appraoch is to just have dispatch be passed into `emitAsyncAction`:
+So the easiest approach is to just have dispatch be passed into `emitAsyncAction`:

 {% highlight javascript %}
 const emitAsyncAction = function(dispatch, ACTION_PAYLOAD) {